North Allegheny School District School Meal Procedure

 Procedure for Notification of Accounts with a Negative Balance

-When students reach an account balance of -$0.01 or more, low balance notices are sent to parents/guardians via email bi-weekly on Fridays.
+When students reach an account balance of -$0.01 or more, low balance notices are sent to parents/guardians via email weekly on Monday.
 Parents/guardians without an email address on file will receive a letter in the U.S. mail.

 Procedure for Receiving a School Lunch When the Student’s Account Has a Negative Balance